Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_ben.md

 I hadn't known that the structure of complementizer phrases was something that had changed so drastically in Latin.
 Is it known when the "quod" construction first arose in Latin texts?
 I'd love to see more background info about this topic.

+### Ben's Response
+As I said above, I've added a new file to help go over the construction, its uses, etc.
+I'll try to find some background information on the development of the different clause types, since that would definitely flesh out the project.
+Thank you for the feedback!